hkniberg/ainutshell/1-main/130-using-ai-vs-building-ai-powered-products.md

 ![](../.gitbook/assets/130-using-vs-building.png)

+(Warning: This chapter contains code.
+If you don't like code, or are allergic to it, please skip to the next chapter.)

 It's important to distinguish between the models, and the products that build on them.

 As a user, you don't interact directly with the model.
 Instead, you interact with a product - for example through a website or mobile app.
 The product in turn talks to the model behind the scenes.